Blast From the Past – 8 Culinary Innovations That Have Changed Our Lives

 About Conrad Hotels & Resorts

-Spanning more than five continents with nearly 35 properties, Conrad Hotels & Resorts has created a seamless connection between contemporary design, leading innovation and curated art to inspire the entrepreneurial spirit of the globally connected traveler.
+Spanning five continents with 35 properties, Conrad Hotels & Resorts has created a seamless connection between contemporary design, leading innovation and curated art to inspire the entrepreneurial spirit of the globally connected traveler.
 Conrad is a place where guests can experience service and style on their own terms – all while connecting with local and global culture.
 Connect with Conrad by booking at www.conradhotels.com or through the Hilton Honors mobile app.
 Learn more about the brand by visiting newsroom.hilton.com/conradhotels, and follow us on Facebook, Instagram, and Twitter.